karlospn/dotnet-httpclient-basic-usage-scenarios/README.md

 - An ``IHttpClientFactory`` Named client is setup in the ``Program.cs`` (this scenario uses an IHttpClientFactory named clients, you could use typed client or basic clients and the result will be exactly the same).
 - The ``SetHandlerLifetime`` extension method defines the length of time that a ``HttpMessageHandler`` instance can be reused before being discarded.
 It works almost identical as the ``PooledConnectionLifetime`` attribute from the previous scenario.
-- The ``SetHandlerLifetime`` method is set to 15 seconds, which means that TCP connections will cease to be re-issued and be closed after a maximum of 15 seconds.
-This is highly inefficient and it is only done for demo purposes.
 - We use the ``CreateClient`` method from the ``IHttpClientFactory`` to obtain a ``httpClient`` to call our API.